 - No classroom can be conducted in a completely value-neutral manner and it is reasonable to affirm humanistic values such as kindness, cooperation, empathy or concentration.
 However, mindfulness is not an attempt to teach a comprehensive ethical system.

-- Teach the practices in a direct, experiential manner whereby practitioners can examine the validity of the claims within their own subjective experience (e.g. when doing seated mindfulness practice, students can directly perceive the attention wandering away from the mindfulness anchor).
-The spirit is one of encouraging curiosity as if conducting an experiment with one’s own mind and body.
+- Teach the practices in a direct, experiential manner whereby practitioners can examine the validity of the claims within their own subjective experience (e.g., when doing seated mindfulness practice, students can directly perceive the attention wandering away from the mindfulness anchor).
+The tone is one of encouraging curiosity as if conducting an experiment with one’s own mind and body.

 - Do not assert or intimate claims about metaphysics (e.g. ‘the nature of the universe is love’).
 If such questions or comments arise from students, support their curiosity while clarifying the scope of mindfulness practice and redirect the conversation to the subjective or empirical realm.

 - Frame mindfulness as a practice about subjective experiences rather than about overarching truths of the universe.